Kerning: Kerning values

 In digital typography, kerning is usually applied to letter pairs as a number by which the default character spacing should be increased or decreased: a positive value for an increase, a negative value for a decrease.
 The number is expressed in font units, one unit being a certain fraction of an em (one em is the type size currently used).
-Different fonts may use different units, but common values are 1000 and 2048 units/em.
+Different fonts may use other units, but common values are 1000 and 2048 units/em.
 Thus, for 1000 units/em, a kerning value of 15 means an increase in character spacing by 0.015 of the current type size.
 (The kerning units for a given font are the same as the units used to express the character widths in that font.)

 Most kerning adjustments are negative, and negative adjustments are generally larger than positive ones.
 Adjustments for different pairs within a given font can range from a tiny 2 to over 100 (when expressed as 1000 units/em).
 The adjustments for a given pair vary greatly from one font to another.

 Negative kerning is widely used to fit capital letters such as T, V, W, and Y closer to some other capital letters on either side, especially A, and to some lower case letters on the right side, such as the combinations Ta, Te, and To.
-It is also used to fit a period (full stop) or a comma closer to these and to F and P, as well as to the lower case letters r, v, w, and y.
+It is also used to fit a period (full stop) or a comma closer to these and to F and P and the lowercase letters r, v, w, and y.
 Some other combinations that use negative kerning are FA, LT, and LY, and letters like A, L, and h followed by a quotation mark.

 Positive kerning is used mainly in conjunction with special characters and punctuation (for example, the lower case letter f followed by right parenthesis or quotation mark).
-Depending on the font, some small positive kerning may also be required for accented letters and for pairs like Bo, Dw, and TY.
+Depending on the font, some small positive kerning may also be required for accented letters and pairs like Bo, Dw, and TY.

 The table below contains a few exemplifying kerning pairs and their values.
 These values are based on 1000 units/em and the kerning pairs are ordered from the most negative to the most positive kerning value.
 The samples are taken from the kerning tables of the Minion Pro font.
 In other fonts the kerning may be very different.

-Which letters need to be kerned depends on which languages the font is to be used with.
+Which letters need to be kerned depends on which language the font is to be used with.
 Since some combinations of letters are not used in normal words in any language, kerning these is not necessary.
 Non-proportional (monospaced) fonts do not use kerning, since their characters always have the same spacing.